Before you apply for free school meals you must read all the information on this page.

 - you receive Working Tax Credit except where the 'four week run-on' applies as described above

-Children attending schools in another authority: for example, Rotherham, but you live in Doncaster; then you should apply to that Authority.
+Children attending schools in another authority: for example, attend school in Rotherham, but you live in Doncaster then you. should apply to Rotherham.

 Free School Meals for Nursery Education